shubhamp-sf/blog.sourceloop.tech-backup/claqkle2n001n08lc6kr9atxm.md

 }
 ```

-All we're doing in the above snippet is preventing the default http server from being started and starting the server using spdy with loopback's request handler `app.requestHandler` that will be used for all incoming request.
+All we're doing in the above code is, preventing the default http server from being started and starting the server using spdy with loopback's request handler `app.requestHandler` that will be used for all incoming request.

+Check out this [pastebin](https://pastebin.com/raw/F5gD1aF2) containing entire `index.ts` after the changes.

 To generate certificate and keys for localhost use:
 ```sh